cjboake/raptor/README.md

 interesting.

-This server will hopefully grow into as full service project one day and be open for use by other peopel.
+This server will hopefully grow into as full service project one day and be open for use by other people.